 Abstract-As multi-core systems are becoming more popular in real-time embedded systems, strict timing requirements for accessing shared resources must be met.
-In particular, most multicore systems utilize Double Data Rate Dynamic RAM (DDR DRAM) as the shared off-chip main memory.
-Since there are multiple requestors in the system that can access DRAM, a detailed latency analysis for timing contention and interference of DRAM device is highly desirable.
+In particular, a detailed latency analysis for Double Data Rate Dynamic RAM (DDR DRAM) is highly desirable.
 Several researchers have proposed predictable memory controllers to provide guaranteed memory access latency.
 However, the performance of such controllers sharply decreases as DDR devices become faster and the width of memory buses is increased.
 In this paper, we present a novel, composable worst case analysis for DDR DRAM that provides improved latency bounds compared to existing works by explicitly modeling the DRAM state.
 In particular, our approach scales better with increasing number of requestors and memory speed.
-Benchmark evaluations show up to 72% improvement in worst case task execution time compared to a competing predictable memory controller for a system with 8 requestors.
+Benchmark evaluations show up to 70% improvement in worst case task execution time compared to a competing predictable memory controller for a system with 8 requestors.